 There are currently around 700 million users on Instagram, whom, on a given day scroll, share, comment, heart other images, follow people and seek out people to follow.
 Repeat.
-People can now even make their living on Instagram, working with brands or selling their photography, or as extension of a brand you are trying to create or work for.
+People can now even make their living on Instagram, working with brands or selling their photography, or as an extension of a brand you are trying to create or work for.
+Using your Instagram with Upleap will be a requirement if you want to do this successfully.
 Nowadays, you have to be on Instagram to be considered relevant in the online world, building a following and faithful community.

 But there’s the other side to the non-stop likemobile: the voyeuristic part where users can look into the world of any public profile, getting a glimpse into what influencers, celebs or even that person you meet once does, eats, and cares about.
 And with every follow, like, or share, comes a new way in which we communicate (or some in cases don’t), as we are all collectively contributing to this online liking chain filled with both envy and admiration.

 While I do share on our adventures Instagram account, I wonder about these things and what new world we are creating through the constant need to share, like, and look.
 And, perhaps, only time will tell what’s to come of our overshared society.
 Or maybe, we are already starting to see its effects as more and more influencers are professing to being ‘real,’ ‘authentic,’ ‘raw.’
 With all of these looming questions with no answers, I was really excited to check out the new movie, Ingrid Goes West,a riveting new dark comedy that tells the story of Ingrid Thorburn (Aubrey Plaza), a lonely girl who finds solace in the liking vacuum of Instagram.